intel/gstreamer-media-SDK/README.md

 	meson ../gst-mfx-build

-To setup a release build:
+To setup a release build and install to the GStreamer system installation directory:

-	meson ../gst-mfx-build_release --buildtype=release
+	meson ../gst-mfx-build_release --libdir=/path/to/system/libs --buildtype=release

+Typically, the system path is /usr/lib64 (Fedora and related derivatives), /usr/lib/x86_64-linux-gnu (Ubuntu and related derivatives), or C:/gstreamer/1.0/x86_64/lib/gstreamer-1.0 (Windows).

 To setup a VS2015 project: